In today’s digital landscape, a nonprofit is synonymous with its donation form.

 Another good tip is to allow for clickable answers rather than typed responses.
 For instance, if you’re looking for volunteers, it’s better (and quicker) to get their response with a “Yes/No” radio button that they can simply click.

-Finding donors who are willing to donate consistently is first-prize for any campaign.
+Finding donors who are willing to donate consistently is the first-prize for any campaign.
 The onboarding process should not need to be a long and tedious registration, filled with verification emails and gathering info that you actually don’t even need.

 The time spent on this exercise should be kept to an absolute minimum.
 Donorbox handles donor onboarding like a champion.
 It literally takes a single mouse-click.
 No extra info is needed to complete the process.
 The Donor gets an email with instructions to log in and that’s it.

-Sometimes, donors want to contribute but aren’t sure what amounts are acceptable.
+Sometimes, donors want to contribute but aren’t sure what donation amounts are acceptable.
 You don’t want to “demand” a set amount from donors.
 In some cases, the amount might too high for them to afford so they just don’t give at all.